technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 04/Use Case 04.md

 ## Task 1: Create a workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+Before working with data in Fabric, create a workspace:

 1. Open your browser and browse to
     +++<https://app.fabric.microsoft.com/>+++